UMM-CSci3412-Fall2023/command-line-introduction-jack-simon/README.md

 - Extract the contents of `NthPrime.tgz` into the current directory, creating a directory `/home/chris/lab0/NthPrime`
-- Compile the files in `/home/chris/lab0/NthPrime` to generate the binary `/tmp/tmp.7dMpfowoGF/NthPrime/NthPrime`.
+- Compile the files in `/home/chris/lab0/NthPrime` to generate the binary `/home/chris/lab0/NthPrime/NthPrime`.
 - Run that binary with the argument `17` (the first argument in this example); this should generate the output `Prime 17 = 59.`

-:exclamation: When you run the program you compiled (`NthPrime`) you need give `NthPrime` a _single_ command line argument.
-The value you should pass it is the number _your script_ received as its _second_ command line argument.
+:exclamation: When you run the program you compiled (`NthPrime`) you need give `NthPrime` a single command line argument.
+The value you should pass it is the number _your script_ received as _its_ command line argument.

 The final file structure in the example above (as displayed by the `tree` program) should be: